-As described in section 14.2, silver mineralization at Shafter occurs as a sub-horizontal manto within variably silicified Mina Grande limestone at or just below the Cretaceous/Permian unconformity.
-Mineralization occurs over a 13,000ft east-northeast strike length, is up to 1,200ft across, and is generally 10 to 20ft thick.
-The resource is at a depth of less than 100ft in the west-central portion of the deposit and then gradually deepens to a depth of more than 1,000ft within the eastern end of the deposit following the general stratigraphic dip.
+As described in Section 14.2, silver mineralization at Shafter occurs as a sub-horizontal manto within variably silicified Mina Grande limestone at or just below the Cretaceous/Permian unconformity.
+Mineralization occurs over a 13,000 ft east-northeast strike length, is up to 1,200 ft across, and is generally 10 to 20 ft thick.
+The resource is at a depth of less than 100 ft in the west-central portion of the deposit and then gradually deepens to a depth of more than 1,000 ft within the eastern end of the deposit following the general stratigraphic dip.
 Manto thickness and silver grades can be highly variable, often related to near-vertical structures that served as fluid conduits and/or structural traps.

-Although silver mineralization is generally continuous along the 13,000ft length of the deposit, the resource is fragmentary in the vicinity of the historic Presidio mine due to the removal of mined-out material, as well of west of the historic Presidio mine in the area more recently mined by Aurcana.
+Although silver mineralization is generally continuous along the 13,000 ft length of the deposit, the resource is fragmentary in the vicinity of the historic Presidio mine due to the removal of mined-out material, as well of west of the historic Presidio mine in the area more recently mined by Aurcana.

-A resource model with block-diluted metal grades and block dimension of 10ft by 10ft in easting and northing, by 4ft in vertical direction was used to define resources and outline the mining locations.
-A minimum mining height of 8 feet was used to define the areas considered for mining.
+A resource model with block-diluted metal grades and block dimension of 10 ft by 10 ft in easting and northing, by 4 ft in vertical direction was used to define resources and outline the mining locations.
+The resource model was reblocked to a 10 ft by 10 ft by 8 ft model to allow a minimum mining height of 8 ft to be used to define the areas considered for mining.

-The relatively sub-horizontal geometry and the thickness of the mineralization suggested the use of variations of room-and-pillar and cut-and-fill mining methods with a minimum height of 8 feet to allow sufficient height for personnel and equipment.
-Areas with thickness over than 15 feet can be mined in two or more passes, or could be mined using post room-and-pillar mining, or another variation of the conventional room-and-pillar mining.
+The relatively sub-horizontal geometry and the thickness of the mineralization suggested the use of variations of room-and-pillar mining methods with a minimum height of 8 ft to allow sufficient height for personnel and equipment.
+Areas with thickness over than 15 or 20 ft can be mined in two or more passes, or could be mined using post room-and-pillar mining, or another variation of the conventional room-and-pillar mining.

-For the purpose of design and scheduling, the model was coded with five zones:
+For the purpose of design and scheduling, the model was coded with four zones:

-- Presidio West ("West");

 - Presidio Main ("Presidio");

 - Presidio Lower ("Lower");

 - Shafter West and

 - Shafter Main